pitpalac36/node-chat-app/README.md

-dev setup :
+For dev mode you may run the folloswing scripts:
-  npm start
+  - npm start
-  npm run dev
+  - npm run dev